Two clinical trials show promise with different targeted drugs for lung cancer

 452 patients were included on the phase III trial who had newly diagnosed, advanced stage non-small cell lung cancer.
 The patients were randomly selected to receive either dacomitinib or gefitinib, one of three drugs in routine use.

 Patients who received dacomitinib had a 41% lower chance of their cancer getting worse or death than those treated with gefitinib.
 This meant the average time taken for their disease to get worse increased from 9.2 months with gefitinib to 14.7 months with dacomitinib.
-Longer follow up is needed to measure if this ultimately helps patients survive for longer.
+Further follow up is needed to measure if this ultimately helps patients survive for longer.

 “The front-line drug treatment for EGFR mutation positive lung cancer - an uncommon but important lung cancer subtype - has been hotly debated, with three highly effective drugs in routine use: erlotinib, gefitinib, and afatinib,” said Popat.